peiche/cover/README.md

 ##Installation

-Right now, there is only one way to install Cover.

 ###WordPress.org

 You can download the latest official release from WordPress.org on your self-hosted site's theme admin page.
 Follow these steps to activate Cover: